jhfatehi/pisql-server/README.md

    `$ ssh pi@serverpi`

 1. Install MySQL server.
-In Raspbian this will actuall install MariaDB which is [practicaly the same](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql) as MySQL.
+In Raspbian this will actually install MariaDB which is [practical the same](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql) as MySQL.
 The default root password is blank.
 When running the 'mysql_secure_installation' do not change the root password and say yes to all other options.

    `$ sudo apt-get install mysql-server`
    `$ sudo mysql_secure_installation`

 1. Open MySQL as the root user and create a new user with read write access to all databases.
-Substiute the username and password.
+Substitute the username and password.
 I use the username bob.
 Then commit the privilege change and exit the MySQL shell.

    `$ sudo mysql (open mysql shell as root user.)`
    `mysql> GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';`